allegheny-college-cmpsc-201-fall-2025/syllabus/README.md

 There may (or may not) be opportunities to earn extra tokens this semester.
 That will be for all of us to discover together.

+## Our Environment: Regarding Community & Accomodations

+### Allegheny Statement of Community

+> Allegheny students and employees are committed to creating an inclusive,
+> respectful and safe residential learning community that will actively confront
+> and challenge racism, sexism, heterosexism, religious bigotry, and other forms
+> of harassment and discrimination.
+We encourage individual growth by promoting
+> a free exchange of ideas in a setting that values diversity, trust and
+> equality.
+So that the right of all to participate in a shared learning
+> experience is upheld, Allegheny affirms its commitment to the principles of
+> freedom of speech and inquiry, while at the same time fostering responsibility
+> and accountability in the exercise of these freedoms.

+It's worth noting that we will together create and enforce team-based codes of conduct that will endeavor to uphold these college values.
+Failure to abide by these codes of conduct (and the college's statement of community) will result in grade penalties via performance review scores.

+### Academic Accomodations

+> Students with disabilities who believe they may need accommodations in this
+> class are encouraged to contact Student Accessibility and Support Services
+> (SASS) at (814) 332-2898.
+Student Accessibility and Support Services is
+> located in Pelletier Library.
+Please do this as soon as possible to ensure
+> that such accommodations are implemented in a timely fashion.
+Please see here
+> for more details.

+Beyond college-sponsored academic accomodations, if you ever feel that you need an extra helping hand to manage course workload, please get with me ASAP.
+My goal is to (say it with me now) ensure that we all learn *together*; achieving this requires that none of us get left behind.

 ## Course Calendar: The Road Ahead

 | Week Starting            | Type      | Theme                    | Reading    |